nodejs/node/doc/api/os.md

 #### Windows Specific Error Constants

-The following error codes are specific to the Windows operating system:
+The following error codes are specific to the Windows operating system.

 <table>
   <tr>